likhithseera/MobComp-SafeDrive_App/README.md

 2. Intoxication Calculation using CNN in Python
 3. Fuzzy analysis using matlab

-## Task 1
+# Task 1

-# Enhancing Autonomous Vehicle Safety through Real-time User Health Monitoring and Various factors integration.
+## Android Development using Kotlin for Enhancing Autonomous Vehicle Safety through Real-time User Health Monitoring and Various factors integration.

 This project includes addition of BMI analysis and sleep analysis, Video activity for Task 2 and creating real-time connection between android and matlab using Google Firebase with NoSQL database.